MrDandycorn/vk-botting/docs/commands.rst

 If any of those checks fail in the example above, then the command will not be run.

 When an error happens, the error is propagated to the :ref:`error handlers <vk_api_error_handler>`.
-If you do not raise a custom :exc:`exceptions.CommandError` derived exception, then it will get wrapped up into a :exc:`exceptions.CheckFailure` exception as so:
+If you do not raise a custom :exc:`.CommandError` derived exception, then it will get wrapped up into a :exc:`.CheckFailure` exception as so:

 .. code-block:: python3